NavSource Main Page FAQ Contact us Search NavSource

 By

-Wedderburn 26kUndated, location unknown.
+Wedderburn 26kUndated wartime shot, location unknown.
 The ship is painted in camouflage Measure 32, Design 22d.-

-Wedderburn 124kWedderburn (DD-684) coming alongside USS Lanier (APA-125) date and place unknown, from the USS Lanier cruise book.Russ Padden
+Wedderburn 124kWedderburn (DD-684) coming alongside USS Lanier (APA-125), date and location unknown.
+Photo from USS Lanier cruise book.Russ Padden

 Wedderburn 121k1944, location unknown.Ed Zajkowski